8 Online ESL Certification Courses for Teaching English Abroad in 2024

 Online learning means you have to take total responsibility for your education.
 There is no set time for classes and no teacher to remind you that assignments are due.
-And if you don’t do the work on time and fail the class there is only one person to blame: yourself.

-- Factors to consider include the cost of tuition fees and the flexibility of the schedule.
-There is a multitude of considerations to make sure the program you are looking at fits with your budget and your lifestyle.
+Factors to consider include the cost of tuition fees and the flexibility of the schedule.
+There is a multitude of considerations to make sure the program you are looking at fits your budget and your lifestyle.

 - Is the course all online or is attendance required for tests?